deployKF/website/content/guides/dependencies/istio.md

 You are NOT able to use your own `Gateway` and `VirtualService` resources for deployKF.

-While you may [attach deployKF to an existing Gateway Deployment](#use-an-existing-gateway-deployment) (Pods + Service), all virtual `Gateway` and `VirtualService` resources are managed by deployKF, this is a result of how deployKF implements features like authentication.
+While you may [attach deployKF to an existing Gateway Deployment](#use-an-existing-gateway-deployment) (Pods + Service), ALL virtual `Gateway` and `VirtualService` resources are managed by deployKF, this is a result of how deployKF implements features like authentication.

-Furthermore, you may expose your non-deployKF `Gateway` and `VirtualService` resources on the same Gateway Deployment as deployKF, as long as the ports/hostnames are not incompatible with deployKF's configuration.
+However, you may expose your non-deployKF `Gateway` and `VirtualService` resources on the same Gateway Deployment as deployKF, as long as the ports/hostnames are not incompatible with deployKF's configuration.

 For reference, here are some gateway resources that deployKF creates: